 What is Vinyl Flooring?

-Vinyl tile flooring is ideal for nearly every room in your home.
+Vinyl roll flooring is ideal for nearly every room in your home.
 The most popular rooms are bathrooms and kitchens, where waterproof floors are required.
-But cushion lino flooring is also great for other spaces too.
+But cushion vinyl/lino flooring is also great for other spaces too.
 As these floors are finished to look like more expensive styles, they can be ideal for living rooms, bedrooms and hallways – especially if you don’t have the budget for real wood or laminate.